May 7, 2026

 When customer work happens in threads, the context should be consistent.
 Otherwise, Slack becomes a stream of opinions and partial updates.

 For key alerts, standardize a short template that consists of what changed, why it matters, the owner, the next step, and a link to the CRM record.
-This improves visibility into crm activity and reduces back-and-forth questions that slow teams down.
+This improves visibility into CRM activity and reduces back-and-forth questions that slow teams down.

 Be Explicit About Ownership and Handoffs